Photographed on peninsula, Iceland

 Welcome to Reykjanes peninsula - one of the most underrated parts of Iceland and at the same time one of our personal faves.
 We just installed a new series where we will introduce you to the most perfect day trips starting from Reykjavik, summer and winter edition.
 We're gonna kick off by chasing golden hour together which - in our personal opinion - you can do best during the winter months.
 So here we go with a very first trip and the ultimate Reykjanes Peninsula itinerary.

-and always check the roads and weather before you make you way out of town.
+and always check the roads and weather before you make your way out of town.

 You can take a nice little walk along the blue water outside the pool walls or - if you are craving a delicious (yet admittedly highly expensive) meal then sit down in Lava restaurant, order the blue mussels and one of the overly delicious desserts and look out onto the water and lava fields.
 We don't really stop at the Lagoon anymore whenever we go for a trip on Reykjanes but we ALWAYS drive the slightly longer route to drive past the water - when the sun rises and the first light of day hits the black stones and turquoise little rivers it truly is a magnificent view.

-The entire area of lighthouse and cliffs is called Reykjanestá and marks the southwestern most point of Icelandic mainland.
-Even more southwestern is only Eldey - a tiny island (or rather rock) that you can spot from the cliffs.
+The entire area of lighthouse and cliffs is called Reykjanestá and marks the southwesternmost point of Icelandic mainland.
+Even more southwestern is only Eldey - a tiny island (or rather a rock) that you can spot from the cliffs.

 The next stop would have to be Brimketill.
 It's another 10min drive back in direction of Grindavík and another viewing point we recommend as a must see.